 Xmas 19 bottle 1.
 Rye.
 Nose of eculyptus, mineral and bubblegum.
 Abit savoury and bitter finish.
 Crushed rocks and woody bark, crystaline, blue fruits, tea bag and spicy.
 Talcum powder — 6 years ago

 I donated my 3 bottles to a Rare and Collectible Shiraz Dinner at the Downs Club to go with a 2018 Wendouree Shiraz, 2022 Standish Lamella, 2020 Rockford Basket Press and a 2021 Langmeil Freedom.
 The Sami Odi Little Wine finished middle of the field in this stellar lineup.
 It was an unvintaged assemblage of 8 different vintages starting with 2022 (49%) through to 2015 (2%).
 Lush and medium bodied with fluid tannins and great length.
 Brambley.
 Fraser likes to drink Little Wine when young and fresh like this is now.
 Purchased 2 years ago in mid 2023.
 The consensus winner of the 5 wines was probably the Rockford or the Standish Lamella.
 Erin Larkin gave the latter 100 points.
-All 5 Shiraz were outstanding. — 10 months ago
+All 5 Shiraz were outstanding. — a year ago

 Amazingly found this bottle at rustic pizza, Clare Valley at a $130.
 Thought this might be our only chance to drink a Wendouree so grabbed it.
 Beautifully fresh fruited, lovely balance, crisp acidity, medium bodied.
 Black/red fruited with violet highlights, spice, earth, eucalypt, silky dry tannin.
 The longer we sat with it the leather and tannin became quite firm, perhaps overwhelming some of the earlier fruit flavours.
 Drunk too young but still memorable. — 5 years ago